KevinOConnell7/Hello-World/README.md

 # Hello-World
 **This is all a practice for my first Hello-World!**
-*italicized text*
 1. I learned a lot in this activity
-2. I think Github is very important for everyone to use
+2. Some people use *italicized text*